sofiabsilva/100-days-of-code/log.md

 Remarkable things from Day 3 of #JavaScript30:
   - Cool application of the custom data selectors;
   - Learned how to set CSS properties and their correspondent values via JS by using document.documentElement.style.setProperties().

+### Day 72: July 11, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress:** Finished Day 3 of #JavaScript30, learned how to customize the range inputs (or any inputs I guess using <code>-webkit-appearance: none</code> to eliminate the default) started Day 4.
+Here's my rendition: https://codepen.io/Tubbie/full/djPWVz